emnzn/ViT-from-scratch/README.md

 The performance of the two models was then compared.

-Note: The CIFAR-10 test set was used as a validation set solely for the purpose of verifying the implementation's accuracy.
+**Note**: The CIFAR-10 test set was used as a validation set solely for the purpose of verifying the implementation's accuracy.

 ## CIFAR-10 Test Results